-We are specialists in the identification of Japanese Knotweed plants and we'll advise you on the best ways to remove the knotweed in Buckinghamshire if necessary.
+We are specialists in the identification of Japanese Knotweed plants, and we can advise you on the best ways to remove the knotweed in Buckinghamshire if necessary.

 If you think you have knotweed in your garden or around your property and require Japanese knotweed identification in Buckinghamshire MK18 2 make sure to get in contact with our team today.

-We have worked in the industry for a number of years and all of our professional team have expert knowledge regarding the knotweed plant.
+We have worked in the industry for many years, and our professional team has expert knowledge of the knotweed plant.

 You can find out more about the identification service we offer by simply calling this number above or filling in our contact form.